1. Talk through the options

 7. Get a needs assessment

 At the same time as exploring residential care options, it’s important to ensure the person you’re caring for has a free needs assessment from their social services department.
 It’s especially vital if you think they might need financial help from the local authority as councils will only fund care that someone has been assessed as needing.

 But it’s also worth having the assessment done even if your loved one ends up paying for their own care, it’s still worth getting a needs assessment.
 It provides a professional assessment of the type of care and support needed, which will help you choose a suitable care home.
 It can also make you aware of other care services available in your area that you might not have considered before.

-Downloadable checklist for questions to ask when choosing a care home
+Downloadable checklist: Questions to ask when choosing a care home